oparkins/oparkins.github.io/_posts/2019-11-22-OpenVAS-Master-Slave.md

 # Setting up OpenVAS in Master/Slave Architecture

-OpenVAS is a open source vulnerability scanner.
+OpenVAS is an open source vulnerability scanner.
 In single instances, the OpenVAS package will install all the components required to successfully scan a network.
 But, some of those packages are resource intensive and difficult to run on older hardware.
-The current approach at New Mexico Institute of Mining and Technology (NMT) in the CyberCorp Scholarship for Service (SFS) class is to install OpenVAS on all machines that are used for security audits.
+The current approach at New Mexico Institute of Mining and Technology (NMT) in the CyberCorp Scholarship for Service (SFS) class is to install the full OpenVAS package on all machines that are used for security audits.
 At the time, simplicity was champion over the best architecture option: master/slave.

 The master/slave architecture allows all scans to be managed from a single location.
 While this does introduce a single point of failure, it also